tjfenwick/DIY-Sim-Racing-Active-Pedal/README.md

 - [ ] Automatically generate the bin files and refer to the ESP32 [webflasher](https://esp.huhn.me/)
 - [x] Sensorless homing
 - [x] Parameterize the iSV57 via direct communication with the ESP32
+- [ ] Read the actual pedal config from SimHub
+- [ ] Parameterize all servo registers from ESP